c-neto/carlosneto.dev/_sources/blog/2023/2023-11-19-systemd-override-parameters.md.txt

 ---

-# service.d: A Smart Way to Customize Systemd Unit Properties
+# Properties Overriding: A Smart Way to Customize Systemd Unit Properties

 This blog post covers an smart alternative to customize systemd unit process parameters.